 Dreaming about your next trip but with travel questions on your mind?
 You’re not the only one, but seeing as the UK is under lockdown until at least mid-February, holidays aren’t on the cards right now.
 But we’re here to help you plan for a trip once borders open up again.
 Skyscanner’s panel of experts has answered some of the most commonly asked coronavirus travel questions.

-The coronavirus questions travellers have been asking
+The coronavirus travel questions you’ve been asking

 - Destination inspiration

-- When can I travel to Spain?
+- When can I travel to Spain again?